alexbrand/papers/Algorithms for Scalable Synchronization on SharedMemory Multiprocessors.md

 * To release the lock, all that is needed is to set the lock state to unlocked.
 * Test-and-test-and-set: On cache-coherent hardware, the spinning can be performed on a local variable.
 Once the lock is freed, the processor issues the test-and-set operation as an attempt to acquire the lock.
-* Test-and-set with exponential backoff: Empirical research shows that adding exponential reduces the contention in the interconnection network.
+* Test-and-set with exponential backoff: Empirical research shows that adding exponential delays reduces the contention in the interconnection network.
 ```
 locked = false